OpenBCI/Documentation/docs/01GettingStarted/01-Boards/01-Cyton_Getting_Started_Guide.md

 If this is the case, congratulations; you are now connected to your Cyton board.
 It's time to see some brain waves!

+Note that the GUI, by default, saves the raw data in .csv or .txt format into the same directory that you placed the GUI file.
+Refer to the Cyton Data Format [guide](https://docs.openbci.com/docs/02Cyton/CytonDataFormat#binary-format) to learn how to interpret the raw data.

 ## V. Connect yourself to OpenBCI
 To learn how to connect yourself to OpenBCI using your newly set up board, see the following tutorials:
 * [EEG Setup](01GettingStarted/02-Biosensing-Setups/01-EEG-Setup.md)